fluid-project/sojustrepairit.org/content/partners/smartlab.md

 # [UWEZO Youth Empowerment](https://uwezoyouth.org/)

 # Aniyamuzaala James Rwampigi
+James is an Inclusive designer specializing in public policies, accessibility standards and assistive technology.
+He provides technical assistance and advice on the application of the Inclusive design principles in design of projects, programmes, research work and public policies.
+He is supporting the  implementation of the youth with learning difference project in Rwanda in partnership with UWEZO youth empowerment.
+James is pursuing a PhD Inclusive Design and Creative  Technology Innovation  at  SMartLab, University College Dublin.

 ## Matching the mismatch, Social Justice and Young people with learning differences in Rwanda.